 In addition, since late 2022, national demand for Artificial Intelligence (AI) programs has increased exponentially, along with the subsequent demand and need for faster, more widely available broadband internet connectivity.
-The upward trend of these bandwidth-intensive internet uses will continue and require that communities increase their digital infrastructure to accommodate current and future needs.
-Townsend's fiber-optic availability has gotten a jump to accommodate those requirements.
-With population growth, higher demand for broadband internet, and an increase in high bandwidth internet uses, improvement to Townsend's digital literacy programs and device access programs could better provide for the existing and future populations.
+The upward trend of these bandwidth-intensive internet uses will continue and require that communities increase their digital infrastructure to accommodate current and future needs, likely starting with Ashburnham's fiber-optic availability.
+With population growth, higher demand for broadband internet, and an increase in high bandwidth internet uses, improvement to Ashburnham's infrastructure could better provide for the existing and future populations.